Controlling invasive non-native aquatic plants

 Curly leaved waterweed is listed as an Invasive Alien Species of Union Concern in European legislation, and cannot be sold, exchanged, cultivated or released into the environment.
-Curly leaved waterweed has been identified as a Widely Spread Species in Northern Ireland.
+In Northern Ireland, Curly leaved waterweed has been identified as a Widely Spread Species.

 New Zealand pigmyweed, also known as Australian swamp stonecrop

 Its scientific name is Crassula helmsii but it is also sold incorrectly as Crassula recurva, Tillaea recurva and Tillaea helmsii.

 It's recognisable when growing at the water’s edge by its narrow, fleshy leaves.
 It grows both in and under the water, as well as on nearby land.
 It can regenerate from tiny fragments and therefore easily spreads to new areas.
 The plant grows on the muddy margins of ponds and it does not die back in winter.

 Its scientific name is Azolla filiculoides.